TH3Eimis/TH3Eimis.github.io/projects/EcoChef.md

 **Challenges Faced:**
 Handling diverse dietary requirements and ensuring the accuracy of scraped data was challenging.
 These issues were resolved by implementing robust filtering mechanisms and error handling during the scraping process.
+Since this was the first time for all team members to program with Kotlin, a significant portion of our time was dedicated to debugging and refining functions while simultaneously learning the language.

 **Achievements and Outcomes:**
 - Received positive feedback from users for its ease of use and helpfulness in reducing food waste.